Aaron-Bopp/TIM/40_Evergreens/Use Obsidian tags as temporal classifiers.md

 ---
 created: 2021-05-25
 tags: node/evergreen
+sr-due: 2021-11-20
+sr-interval: 2
+sr-ease: 244
 ---

 #### [[Use Obsidian tags as temporal classifiers]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

+#TO/TEND/GRAFT should these headers be evergreens

 In [[Obsidian (software)|Obsidian]] tags are a peice of metadata that you can add to a note, [^1] and functionally do little more than open a search box with the appropriate search query.
 You cannot add any markdown or metadata to them, which makes them much less powerful than links and notes, but they can still be very valuable in your [[knowledge management|knowledge management system]].
 You can make hierarchies of tags, which allows for groups of similar tags to be placed together.
 This way, you can group related ideas, without having to push them into one specific category: [[Prioritize organization over categorization to avoid wasted energy]].